Fentimans: Botanical brewing

 Thomas Fentiman's botanical brewing is a technique using a combination of infusion, blending and fermentation of natural ingredients.
-This approach has not changed much in over 100 years as the knowledge and expertise have been passed on from generation to generation of the Fentiman family.

 Thomas Fentiman's original recipe involved milling ginger roots before putting them into copper steam-jacketed pans and leaving them to simmer to release their flavour.
 Natural botanical ingredients such as herbs, natural flavourings, sugar, spring water and brewer's yeast were then added, thoroughly stirred, and boiled together.
 The liquid was then transferred into wooden vats and left to undergo the process of fermentation.
 The liquid went on fermenting and was then decanted from the wooden vats into the iconic handmade stone jars ('grey hens') where it would be ready to drink within seven days.

 Alcohol content

 In 2009 the state of Maine in the United States banned the sale of Fentimans Victorian Lemonade to anyone aged under 21 after reclassifying it as an "Imitation Liquor".
 The ban was introduced after a schoolboy in the small town of Houlton, Maine, noticed the lemonade's label stated it contained "up to 0.5% alcohol" and showed his high school principal.
-They in turn contacted the local police who went to the State's liquor licensing officials and Maine's attorney general's office.
+They contacted the local police who went to the state’s liquor licensing officials and Maine's attorney general's office.
 Fentimans responded to the ban with a statement telling any concerned citizens of Houlton and law enforcement officers and officials to steer clear of the company's other naturally-fermented botanical soft drinks.
-Although the lemonade label states that the beverage may contain up to 0.5% alcohol by volume (below the soft drinks' alcohol limit legislated for in the United States of America), Fentimans said it was closer to 0.3%, the same as many common products such as mouthwashes or chewing gums.
+Although the lemonade label states that the beverage may contain up to 0.5% alcohol by volume (below the soft drinks' alcohol limit legislated for in the United States of America), Fentimans said it was closer to 0.3%, the same as many common products, such as mouthwashes or chewing gums.
 A person would need to consume 200 fluid ounces (5.7 litres or 12 US pints) to equal the intoxication level from one beer.